Alfredo González (baseball): Chicago White Sox

-On July 2, 2016, González was traded to the Chicago White Sox for cash.
+On July 2, 2016, González was traded to the Chicago White Sox in exchange for cash.
 He was assigned to the Double-A Birmingham Barons and also spent time with the Triple-A Charlotte Knights before the season concluded.

 González spent the entire 2017 season with Birmingham, playing in 71 games and hitting .208/.307/.301 with four home runs, 24 RBI, and four stolen bases.
 On September 17, 2017, he removed from the 40–man roster and sent outrighted to Birmingham.

 González had his contract selected on May 24, 2018, and was called up to the majors for the first time.
 In three games, he went 1-for-9 with one RBI.
 On June 6, González was removed from the 40-man roster and sent outrighted to Charlotte.
 He would finish the 2018 season with Charlotte and Birmingham.

 González was invited to spring training for the 2019 season but did not make the club and was assigned to Double-A Birmingham to start the 2019 season.
 In 67 games split between Birmingham and Charlotte, he slashed a combined .231/.328/.313 with two home runs and 23 RBI.
 González elected free agency on November 4, 2019.